ayushee23/data-science-cheat-sheets/SQL.md

 2. Explain the difference between correlated and non-correlated subqueries.

-Correlated: Depends on the outer query; runs row-by-row.
+Correlated: A correlated subquery depends on the outer query for its values.
+It is executed once for every row processed by the outer query.
+This means the inner query references columns from the outer query.; runs row-by-row.

-Non-correlated: Runs independently of the outer query.
+Non-correlated:  A non-correlated subquery runs independently of the outer query and returns a result that the outer query uses.
+It is executed only once.

 3. How do you use CASE statements with aggregation in SQL?Use CASE within aggregate functions to perform conditional counts/sums.Example: